Castlandhill

+Located overlooking the Firth of Forth, the hill has a summit of 85m (279ft).
+Castlandhill sits on the Fife Pilgrim Way.

 Geography

 Castlandhill is a distinctive hill with relatively steep slopes rising to a distinctive peak or plateau, is outcrop of igneous rock and is part of the “Coastal Hills” landscape type.

-Castlandhill has a summit of 85 m (279 ft), which is marked by a trig point installed in 1948.
+Castlandhill has a summit of 85m (279ft), which is marked by a trig point installed in 1948.

 Since 2019, the Fife Pilgrim Way runs a footpath through Castlandhill.
 The footpath running through Castlandhill offers panoramic views of the Firth of Forth.

+Castlandhill sits between Rosyth and Inverkeithing.
+It is 3.5 miles from Dunfermline and 10 miles from Edinburgh.